Tips to Care for your Knork Flatware Download PDF

 AVOID CITRUS SCENTED DETERGENTS

-We suggest a high heat cycle when possible.
+We suggest a high heat cycle in your machine, when possible, to dry.
 Do not leave soaking for long periods of time.
 Make sure pieces are clean and dry before being put away.

 FOR HARD WATER